-The Fund for Wisconsin Scholars Grant is for full-time Wisconsin resident undergraduate students who graduated from a Wisconsin public high school after June of 2008.
+The Fund for Wisconsin Scholars Grant is for full-time Wisconsin resident undergraduate students who graduated from a Wisconsin public high school within the past 3 years and are under 21 at initial eligibility.
 Selection criteria are established by the donor, but students must be Pell Grant recipients and have remaining unmet need in order to be eligible.
-Students may continue to receive the FFWS for up to 10 consecutive semesters.
+Students may continue to receive the FFWS for up to 10 consecutive semesters (maximum of 6 semesters at a WTCS College).
 Eligibility is maintained if adequate academic progress is made, and degree completion is expected.
-The Wisconsin Higher Educational Aids Board (HEAB) will randomly identify recipients from a list of eligible students provided by Nicolet College.
-Maximum grant is $1,800 per year.

 Fund for Wisconsin Scholars Stipend

 The Fund for Wisconsin Scholars Stipend provides additional funds to Nicolet College for the purpose of providing FFWS stipends to certain institution selected students.
 Only students that are not receiving and have not received a FFWS Grant can be awarded this stipend.
 The amount will be determined by the Nicolet College Financial Aid Office based on the allocation given by FFWS.

 The Talent Incentive Program Grant provides grant assistance to the most financially needy and educationally disadvantaged Wisconsin resident students attending colleges and universities in the State of Wisconsin.
 First-time freshmen students are nominated for the TIP Grant by the school financial aid offices or by counselors of the Wisconsin Educational Opportunity Programs.
 To continue to receive the TIP Grant, students must show financial need eligibility and cannot exceed 10 semesters.